sanketmisal7/employeeListApp/README.md

 # Employee List Application
 This application is built for listing the employee data such as Name, Email and Age.
-It shows the live bar chart for No. of Employees within a Date Range.
+It shows the live bar chart for No. of Employees you have within a Date Range.
 Application uses MongoDb as the database and has various API calls.
 Application is built using Express JS, Node JS, Angular JS and MongoDb.
 For the live chart utilization chart.js is used

 # Usage
 Installing MongoDb